Five ways to keep fit with a beach body on holiday

 If you can’t face exercising in the heat, why not work out in an air-conditioned room.
 Body weight exercises can be performed anywhere, and don’t require equipment.
 Complete 3-5 circuits of squats, lunges, press-ups, mountain climbers and burpees, before finishing off with a plank.
 Perform each exercise for 40 seconds with a 20 second rest in-between.

 4 – Walk the sights

-One of the easiest ways to keep fit on holiday is to walk and explore.
+One of the easiest ways to workout and keep fit on holiday is to walk and explore.
 Whether this is a day walking the sights of a city, or an early morning hike along the beach, there are always places to visit on foot.
-If you enjoy eating out, try to pick restaurants that are easy to walk to or that allow you to take a post-dinner stroll.
+Do you enjoy eating out?
+Pick restaurants that are easy to walk to or that allow you to take a post-dinner stroll.

 5 – Sign up to activities

 Motivating yourself to work out and exercise on holiday can be a challenge (how many of us have packed our gym kit only to return home having not worn it?), but there are often activities on offer that burn calories without feeling like it’s a workout.
 Snorkelling and paddle boarding are great for the core, while cycling or hiking will strengthen and tone your legs.
 If you are feeling more extreme try windsurfing, kitesurfing or climbing.